ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 Allign

 For the allignment algorithm I calculate an normalized sum of desired velocity for all agents (similar to the separate algorithm for the agents that were within the RNeighborhood distance from the separating agent), and use this as the desired velocity for all agents.
 When executed, they all walk off in the same direction.
 If target gets moved up in front of where they are heading, they turn around and walk off in the same direction.
+With this allignment algorithm the agents do not line up in a straight line, but they do head in the same direction.

+Leader Following

+Follw the leader is implemented using the same algorithm as for allign combined with slowing down the speed of agents in front of the leader until they get behind the leader, then they resume the same speed as the leader.
+When executed, all agents walk off in the same direction as under allignment.
+In addition, the agents that are in front of the leader slow down until the leader is in front.
+Then they resume same speed as the leader.
+As under allignment, the agents do not line up in  a straight line behind the leader, but they do follow behind the leader, heading in the same direction as the leader.

 ### Part 2 - Simulating a simple pedestrian flow